lowlowd/WEALTHSIMPLE-BONUS/src/data/post/koho-for-students-2025.md

 ---
 publishDate: 2025-11-06
-title: "Why KOHO is the Perfect App for Students in 2025"
+title: 'Why KOHO is the Perfect App for Students in 2025'
-excerpt: "Discover how KOHO helps students manage their money, budget, and build credit with zero fees, automatic savings, and instant cashback on every purchase."
+excerpt: 'Discover how KOHO helps students manage their money, budget, and build credit with zero fees, automatic savings, and instant cashback on every purchase.'
-category: "Fintech"
+category: 'Fintech'
-author: "Koho Referral Codes"
+author: 'Koho Referral Codes'
 image: ~/assets/images/blog/koho-students.png
-tags: ["KOHO", "Students", "Budgeting", "Credit Building"]
+tags: ['KOHO', 'Students', 'Budgeting', 'Credit Building']
 faqs:
-  - question: "Can students use KOHO without a credit history?"
+  - question: 'Can students use KOHO without a credit history?'
-    answer: "Yes!
+    answer: 'Yes!
 KOHO requires no credit check and is perfect for students with limited or no credit history.
-You can sign up instantly and start building healthy financial habits."
+You can sign up instantly and start building healthy financial habits.'
-  - question: "Is KOHO free for students?"
+  - question: 'Is KOHO free for students?'
-    answer: "Yes, KOHO has no monthly fees, no minimum balance requirements, and no hidden charges.
-Students can use all features for free and even earn up to $65 in bonuses with referral code C4MNILZARC."
+    answer: 'Yes, KOHO has no monthly fees, no minimum balance requirements, and no hidden charges.
+Students can use all features for free and even earn up to $65 in bonuses with referral code C4MNILZARC.'
-  - question: "How can students earn money with KOHO?"
+  - question: 'How can students earn money with KOHO?'
-    answer: "Students earn through cashback on purchases, round-up savings that earn interest, and the KOHO refer a friend program.
-Start with code C4MNILZARC for up to $65 in instant bonuses."
+    answer: 'Students earn through cashback on purchases, round-up savings that earn interest, and the KOHO refer a friend program.
+Start with code C4MNILZARC for up to $65 in instant bonuses.'
-  - question: "What budgeting tools does KOHO offer for students?"
+  - question: 'What budgeting tools does KOHO offer for students?'
-    answer: "KOHO provides real-time spending notifications, automatic savings goals, spending categorization, and financial insights to help students manage their money effectively."
+    answer: 'KOHO provides real-time spending notifications, automatic savings goals, spending categorization, and financial insights to help students manage their money effectively.'
 ---

 Being a student is an exciting time filled with new experiences, late-night study sessions, and the start of lifelong friendships.
 It's also a time when you're likely managing your own money for the first time.
 Juggling tuition, textbooks, rent, and trying to have a social life on a tight budget can feel like a full-time job in itself.
 It's easy to feel overwhelmed, and traditional bank accounts don't always make things easier.